stendarr/7XX-statusfuckery/README.md

 ```<?php include "statusfuckery.php"?>```

 It will then choose one of the Status Codes randomly from an array and add it to the HTTP Header.

+Most browsers will still render the page regardless of the status code but some will think you've sent an empty response or will just be too confused.